halmasieh/PyBer_Analysis/README.md

  Using the Python environment Jupyter Notebook and Pandas and applying two-dimensional plotting library Matplotlib, assist us to produce publication quality figures and tell a visual story from the data which means to present complex findings in a way that is informative and engaging to all the stockholders.

- In fact, the specific purpose of this analysis to create a summary dataframe of the ride-sharing data by city type and then using pandas and Matplotlib to create a multiple-line graph that shows the total weekly fares for each city type.
+ In fact, the specific purpose of this analysis is to create a summary dataframe of the ride-sharing data by city type and then using pandas and Matplotlib to create a multiple-line graph that shows the total weekly fares for each city type.